 The measures of attendance described above capture the number of children using ECEC on a given day (relative to what might have been expected), but do not provide insight into the number of hours of provision used across the week.
-The change in the total number of weekly booked child hours at settings providing ECEC13 between 2019 and 2021 can be estimated using SCEYP data collected each spring.
+The change in the total number of weekly booked child hours at settings providing ECEC between 2019 and 2021 can be estimated using SCEYP data collected each spring.
 These estimates combine information on the change in the average number of booked child hours per week (discussed further in chapter six) and the change in the number of providers delivering care (discussed further in chapter five).

 In spring-summer 2021, the number of booked child hours per week was just under 2 million lower than in 2019 (43.7 million compared to 45.6 million).
 This amounts to a fall of 4%, which is broadly in line with the reduction in the 0-4-year-old population between 2019 and 2021.
 This comparison does not cover the substantial drops in attendance in 2020 or early 2021 described above, but suggests that the pandemic did not cause a lasting reduction in the use of ECEC in terms of total weekly hours, given the decline in the 0-4 year old population over this period.
-The supplementary of the substantial drops in attendance in the 10-4 year old population over this period.

-Most of the 4% reduction in total weekly hours was due to a 4% fall in hours for group-based providers (from 30.7 million to 29.6 million) and a fall of 18% for childminders (from 5.8 million to 4.7 million), while there was little change for school-based providers (8.3 million in both 2019 and 2021).
+Most of the 4% reduction in total weekly hours was due to a 4% fall in hours for groupbased providers (from 30.7 million to 29.6 million) and a fall of 18% for childminders (from 5.8 million to 4.7 million), while there was little change for school-based providers (8.3 million in both 2019 and 2021).
 The decline for group-based providers reflected a mix

-- 12 We do not have information on expected attendance levels in each local authority, so we instead consider how many 0-4-year-olds attended as a proportion of all 0-4-year-olds in each local authority. - 13 The SCEYP data covers settings providing care for at least one preschool child but the booked child hours includes any care provided for school-age children in these settings.
+The SCEYP data covers settings providing care for at least one preschool child but the booked child hours includes any care provided for school-age children in these settings.
 In 2021, 39% of these group-based providers and 74% of these childminders had at least one school age child.
 School based providers were only asked about their nursery (ECEC) provision and the child hours do not include any for school age children.
-Hence, the total number of booked hours includes some school-age childcare as well as ECEC. - 14 ONS population projections suggest the number of 0-4-year-olds was 3,145,000 in 2021, a 4.7% fall from 3,299,637 in 2019. - 15 This need not be inconsistent with the attendance figures described above which suggested that there were around 10% fewer children attending ECEC on a given day than might have been expected without the pandemic if the distribution of hours used across the week also changed, for example. - 16 Group based settings include for-profit and not-for-profit (voluntary) providers which are not based in schools.
-School based providers include nursery provision in maintained and independent schools.
+Hence, the total number of booked hours includes some school-age childcare as well as ECEC.